ccjameslai/100-Days-Of-RL-Code/README.md

     ![image](https://github.com/ccjameslai/100-Days-Of-RL-Code/blob/master/Info_graph/TDlambda.JPG)

-    As we know G_t is the goal of TD
+    As we know, G_t is the goal of TD.
+We use the next step's value function to update the current value function.
+Therefore, G_t is used to estimate the current value function.
+The updating function of n_th step can be represented as follow:

     $$
     G^{(n)}_t = R_{(t+1)} + \gamma R_{(t+2)} + \gamma ^ 2R_{(t+3)} + \cdot \cdot \cdot + \gamma^{n-1} R_{(t+n)} + \gamma ^ nV(S_{t+n})
     $$

+    TD(λ) means that using G_t-lambda to update the current value function